MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embed-multi-tenant.md

 **[Power BI Pro license](../service-admin-purchasing-power-bi-pro.md)** - is a user-based Power BI license, which grants rights to publish content to app workspaces, consume apps without Premium capacity, share dashboards and subscribe to dashboards and reports.

-**[Data connectivity modes](../desktop-directquery-about.md)** - Connecting data sources to Power BI can be done in different modes - Import data to Power BI, which is the most common way to get data, or connect directly to the data in its original source repository, known as DirectQuery.Another mode connects directly to Analysis Services data and called Live connection.
-Learn more on data connectivity modes.
+**[Data connectivity modes](../desktop-directquery-about.md)** - Connecting data sources to Power BI can be done in different modes:
+   * Import - which is the most common way to get data.
+   * DirectQuery - connect directly to the data in its source repository.
+   * Live connection -  another mode that connects directly to Analysis Services data (both Azure and on-premises).

 ## Evaluation criteria